CIVIL DEFENCE of ABRUZZO

 - normality: no intense rainfalls or landslide movements have been detected;

 - pre-alarm: rainfalls exceed a determined threshold of intensity, therefore the number safety measures are increased and the headquarters can send a warning notification;

-- alarm: the movement of the geological sensors (significant inclinations) involve the need to send alert notifications via vocal synthesis message, SMS and FAX.
+- alarm: the movement of the geological sensors (significant inclinations) involve the necessity to send alert notifications via vocal synthesis message, SMS and FAX.

-All this is possible thanks to the automatic diagnostic functionalities of the system, as well as to its duplex communication system (a GPRS/UMTS modem and a UHF band radio device connected to the remote measuring radio network of the regional monitoring service); this system sends the collected data both to the Municipal Operative Centre and the Functional Centre of the Civil Protection System.
-In such situations, the availability of the collected data is essential; therefore, apart from the traditional hardware and software devices, CAE provides the competent Authorities with a valid support to decision making, thanks to a data visualisation service that uses a WEB platform which is 24h mobile-accessible from an internet browser.
+All this is possible thanks to automatic diagnostic functionalities of the system, as well as to its duplex communication system (GPRS/UMTS modem and UHF band radio device connected to remote measuring radio network of regional monitoring service); this system sends collected data both to the Municipal Operative Centre and the Functional Centre of the Civil Protection System.
+In such situations, the availability of the collected data is essential, which is why in addition to traditional hardware and software devices, CAE provides the competent Authorities with a valid decision support, thanks to a data visualisation service that uses a WEB platform which is 24h mobile-accessible from an internet browser.